Where were you six years ago? What was on your mind?

+Our memories are our most treasured possession but with time all memories fade.
 Enjoy reading about your children growing up.
 Or your grandchildren.
 What was your child doing this same day last year?
-With the Journal 10 every day you get to read what was happening in your life on that day in years past.
+Every time you make an entry in our ten year journal you can see what was happening in your life on that day in years past.

 Use the Journal 10+ to document the first decade of a child’s life, record a whole family’s important milestones or create your own personal memoir for posterity.
 The Journal 10+ provides the ideal tool to put an actual pen to actual paper and create an actual permanent memoir.